Cascoly - Amazon Books

 Ancient Greece

-• Gates of Fire - Thermopylae
+Gates of Fire - Thermopylae

-• Tides of War - Alcibiades
+Tides of War - Alcibiades

 Ancient Rome

-• Colleen McCullough's Masters of Rome series of novels is the best re-creation of Roman times I've found.
+Colleen McCullough's Masters of Rome series of novels is the best fictional re-creation of Rome I've found.
 The only comparable books are Graves' Claudius books.
 Filled with intrigue, and complex plots, these books are page turners of the best sort.
 Even the complexities of Roman names and the intricacies of the Republican government become clear, as you follow the decline of the Roman Republic from the glories of Marius to the dictatorship of Sulla, the revolt of Spartacus, and the eventual rise and competition between Caesar and Pompey.

-• As a complement to the Masters of Rome books, Steven Saylor's mystery tales of Gordianus the Finder fill in the grittier details of Rome in the days of Cicero, Pompey, Caesar and Spartacus.
+mystery tales of Gordianus the Finder fill in the grittier details of Rome in the days of Cicero, Pompey, Caesar and Spartacus.

 Medieval & Renaissance